Frequently Asked Questions

 - Stewardship opportunities

 - Land acquisition

-Survey results and feedback from scheduled planning meetings will start the ideation process, and the general ideas gathered will be compiled into focus areas.
-Focus area topics will be discussed at scheduled meetings and analyzed for potential social and environmental opportunities and challenges.
-Alternatives will be developed out of the analysis and presented back to the membership for further feedback.
-Draft plan recommendations will be based on the alternatives and membership input.
-These recommendations will be presented to the board for adoption.
+Survey results and feedback from scheduled planning meetings started the ideation process, and the general ideas gathered were be compiled into focus areas.
+Focus area topics were discussed at scheduled meetings and analyzed for potential social and environmental opportunities and challenges.
+Alternatives were developed out of the analysis and presented back to the membership for further feedback.
+Draft plan recommendations were based on the alternatives and membership input.
+These recommendations were presented to the board for adoption.

 Many minor projects like updating signage may occur quickly; other projects like long-distance, new trail construction will go through a formal environmental planning and approval process as well as Tahoe Donner’s budget evaluation and prioritization.

 Where can I find more information?